nranjan2code/sutra-memory/WARP.md

 6. **Working with archived code**: Legacy implementations are in `.archive/old-structure/` for reference only
 7. **Code style violations**: Always run `make format` before committing - we maintain 0 linter errors
 8. **Skipping tests**: Always run tests after changes - we maintain 96% coverage
+9. **Virtual environment not found**: If `make setup` fails, manually create with `python3 -m venv venv`
+10. **Import errors in tests**: Ensure you're in the repository root when running test commands

 ## Recent Research Integrations (Oct 2025)